Q:

 1. Butanediol structure

-Butanediol (1,2-diol) is a dihydric alcohol with the formula C4H10O2.
-Its structure consists of two hydroxyl groups (-OH) and a butane chain.
+2. Its structure consists of two hydroxyl groups (-OH) and a butane chain.
 Specifically, the two hydroxyl groups are located at both ends of the butane chain, and the structure is symmetrical.
-Butanediol is a simple diol with a lower molecular weight and lower complexity.
+Butanediol is a simple diol with a reduced molecular weight and reduced complexity.

-2. Butanediol ether structure
+2. Based on my observations, Butanediol ether structure

-2. physical property differences
+2. And First physical property differences

 1. Solubility

-2. Melting point and boiling point
+2. I've found that Melting point and boiling point

 3. Viscosity